-Setting Description Factory Default Input the file name of Tanut the file name of the new firm None the firmware Input the file name of the new firmware.
+Setting Description Factory Default

+Input the file name of Input the file name of the new firmware.
+None

+the firmware

 Setting Description Factory Default Input the account of The account must be authorized in order for the SFTP Server None the SFTP server to have a secure connection.
 None